Roški Slap Hydroelectric Power Plant

 Roški Slap Hydroelectric Power Plant is a hydroelectric power plant on river Krka, located in Šibenik-Knin County, in central Dalmatia, Croatia.

 The Roški Slap - Hydroelectric Power Plant is a very small power plant of only 1MW.
-It was built in 1910 on the Krka River near the Miljevci village, east from the town of Drniš, some 25–30 km downstream from the town of Knin.
+It was built in 1910 on the Krka River near Miljevci, east of the town of Drniš, some 25–30 km downstream from the town of Knin.

 It is operated by Hrvatska elektroprivreda.